Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

 #### Using Explosives

-A creature can take the **:rsc-a: Attack**{ .rsc } action to replace one of its attack to throw one of your Saboteur Explosives at a point it can see within 60 feet of it.
+A creature can take the **:rsc-a: Attack**{.rsc} action to replace one of its attack to throw one of your Saboteur Explosives at a point it can see within 60 feet of it.
 It explodes on impact, generating the effects in its description centered on the point of impact.

 #### Explosive Save DC